ypereirareis/docker-elk/README.md

 make bash # Log into another elk container instance make build # Rebuild the image
 ```

 ## SSL

 Logstash use SSL certificates to secure data transfer.
 Default certificates are included in the built image.
 The default certificate is available in the `ssl` directory.

+The embedded certificates works with `elk` as domain name.

 If you want to generate new SSL certificates for security reasons for instance:

 ```shell